kaelzhang/stock-pandas/docs/README.md

 # stock-pandas

-The wrapper of `pandas.DataFrame` with stock statistics and indicators support for automatical trading
+The wrapper of `pandas.DataFrame` with stock statistics and indicators support for automatical trading.

 ## Install